 Learn to Increase Your Serotonin Levels Naturally

-Serotonin, often known as the “happiness molecule,” plays an important role in our mental and emotional health.
-In this article, we will explore what serotonin is, its role in the body and brain, and how we can increase its levels naturally to improve our overall well-being.
+Serotonin, often referred to as the "happiness molecule," plays an important role in our mental and emotional health.
+In this article, we'll explore what serotonin is, its role in the body and brain, and how we can naturally increase its levels to improve our overall well-being.

 What is Serotonin?

 Serotonin is a neurotransmitter, a chemical that transmits signals between nerve cells (neurons).
-It is found mainly in the intestine and in the central nervous system.
+It is primarily found in the gut and central nervous system.
 Although often associated with mood regulation, serotonin plays multiple roles in the body, including regulating sleep, appetite, and cognitive function.

 Functions of Serotonin